OpenBuildings/jam/guide/jam/behaviors.md

 		}
 	}

-## Jerry behaviors
+## Jam behaviors

-Jerry comes with some behaviors already built for you - this is functionality that can be cherry picked and added to your models as you need it.
+Jam comes with some behaviors already built for you - this is functionality that can be cherry picked and added to your models as you need it.
 Existing behaviors are:

 * nested
 * paranoid